 Meningioma Survivor Finds Meaning in Rare Cancer Diagnosis

-, by Deborah, a survivor of Meningioma
+, by Deborah, Meningioma Survivor

 I am a meningioma survivor.
 I am also a breast cancer survivor.
 I am a wife and mother.
 I know I am a blessed soul.
 I am sharing my story to shed light on what it feels like to live with a rare cancer diagnosis.

 I was born in Mississippi.
-I earned a master of science in accounting and business information systems from Mississippi State University.
+I earned a Master of Science in accounting and business information systems from Mississippi State University.
 I worked for the United States Federal Bureau of Investigation for 12 years.
 There, I met my husband.
 When he joined the United States Army, we started our military career.

 My first brain tumor symptoms were in April 2001.
 I was 36 years old and had a two-year-old son.
 We were stationed in New York with my husband.
 While sitting at my computer that morning, I had a slight headache behind my right eye.
 It got worse as the day went on.

 Since I had not eaten all day, we went out for dinner.
 I started feeling sick before I finished the meal.
 I wanted to go home.
 As soon as we got on the highway, we had to pull over.
 Vomit was shooting out of me.
 My vision in my right eye was blurry and the right side of my body was uncontrollably shaking.
 The projectile vomiting continued every mile or so until we reached the emergency room.